 We couldn’t find a comprehensive list of job search sites, so we built it ourselves.
-We scoured the web for every search engine, job board, job matching service, and freelance gig finder to make it easy for you to jump right into your job search.
+We scoured the web for every job search engine, job board, job matching service, job posting site, and freelance gig finder to make it easy for you to jump right into your job search.

 General job search sites